joelstrohmeier/website/src/about.md

 My current role is as Head of Accessibility at GAIN.
 Prior to this, I was Accessibility Specialist at the BBC.
 Before this, I was Principal Accessibility Consultant at Nomensa.

-Work I've led on accessible interface components has featured in: Secret Intelligence Service Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.
+Work I've led on accessible interface components has featured in: Secret Intelligence Service (SIS) Design System, Smashing Magazine, the Scrimba front-end development e-learning course and the Stark Library.

+In 2026, I was shortlisted for the iList award which is an Institute of Practitioners of Advertising (IPA) award recognising notable contributions to diversity and inclusion in the advertising and media sector.
+I've also been a guest speaker for students of Digital Product Design at New York University (NYU).